RLeclairPenn/lc4-labs/README.md

 This is the repository for the labs in [CIS 571: Computer Organization & Design](http://cis.upenn.edu/~cis571/).

-# Running the testbench on your local machine
+# Running the testbench on your local machine + test

 It is possible to run the various test cases on your local machine using an alternative Verilog simulator called [Icarus Verilog](http://iverilog.icarus.com) or `iverilog`. `iverilog` can generate a trace of your design in a `.vcd` file that you can then view in another program called [GTKWave](http://gtkwave.sourceforge.net), which is equivalent to the Vivado debugger.
 By running on your _local_ machine, you get potentially faster performance and avoid lag and connectivity issues to the biglab machines.